 - In China most platforms are developed and run by Chinese organisations with significant market dominance.

 To create long term value as a business leader, it is relevant to understand that there are different approaches to defining and executing data driven business models and digital identity plans.

-The examples in this article demonstrate that digital identities have value across the organization, for each employee and as such each member of the executive management, has a role to play.
-The Chief Executive Officer (CEO) is ultimately accountable for the integrity of the brand of the organization.
-For brand integrity, stakeholder trust is vital and stakeholders such as investors and clients trust in an organizations’ ability to avoid and manage malicious attacks generated through social engineering and mis-use of digital identities.
+The examples in this article demonstrate that digital identities have value across the organisation, for each employee and as such each member of the executive management, has a role to play.
+The Chief Executive Officer (CEO) is ultimately accountable for the integrity of the brand of the organisation.
+For brand integrity, stakeholder trust is vital and stakeholders such as investors and clients trust in an organisations’ ability to avoid and manage malicious attacks generated through social engineering and mis-use of digital identities.
 The CEO should lead by example by positioning digital identity as key to protecting brand integrity as part of the data driven business model.
-Top down leadership will have major influence on an organization’s risk management as they digitize with digital identities at the core.
+Top down leadership will have major influence on an organisation’s risk management as they digitise with digital identities at the core.

 Above all, digital identity is a people challenge that requires the right governance, processes, and technology to succeed.
 Employees are challenged to demonstrate consistent security “hygiene”.
 It is up to the CHRO to ensure continuous awareness training as part of the training curriculum as well as efficient, uniform HR processes.
 In that context the Chief Human Resources Officer (CHRO) must work alongside the Chief Information Officer (CIO) and Chief Information Security Officer (CISO) to limit human weaknesses as well as IT vulnerabilities.

-Digital identity is about business benefits and the ability of an organization to leverage digitalization in a responsible way.
-As such, it is core to any organization’s data driven business model and operations, and encompasses the activities of all employees and each executive board member has a role to play.
+Digital identity is about business benefits and the ability of an organisation to leverage digitalisation in a responsible way.
+As such, it is core to any organisation’s data driven business model and operations, and encompasses the activities of all employees and each executive board member has a role to play.